learn-academy-2023-india/assessment-1-MEgner410/interview-questions.md

 3. Compare and contrast arrays and strings.
 Please include ways in which they are the same and ways in which they are different.

-Your answer: Arrays identified in code by [] brackets, it is a similar type of data that are stored, and must be specifcally identified by a value ex. console.log [2,3,4,5,6,]
+Your answer: Arrays identified in code by [] brackets, it is a similar type of data that are stored, and must be specifcally identified by a value also the size of an Array is fixed. ex. console.log [2,3,4,5,6,]

-strings are identified by "" a sequence of charators that is not a primitive data type ex. console log "apples"
+strings:  are identified by "". they contain a sequence of charators that is not a primitive data type, and it can be changed. ex. console log "apples"

 Researched answer:
-in javascript strings bascily treat data as an object which repersents a sequence of charaters

- a string can be turned into a array with .split an array can be turned back into a string with .join
+a collection of fixed-sized sequantial items with the same basic type is an Array. in javascript strings bascily treat data as an object which repersents a sequence of charaters a string can be turned into a array with the command .split, where as an array can be turned back into a string with the command .join.

+ A critical diffence between the two data types would be: when the strings data is administered it can be changed.
-arrays are a collection of elements that are in a contigous memory location. arrays can contain primitive and objections (non-primitive) refrences
+ Arrays are a cache of elements, that are in a contigous memory location.
+ Arrays can contain primitive and objections (non-primitive) sources.
+String and Array's are known to be similar data tyeps, with the diffrence being the charator type.

 4. STRETCH: What are the four pillars of object oriented programming?